tmonks/100-days-of-code/r2-log.md

 3. User joins Slack
 4. Zapier looks up new Slack user's skills in Airtable and determines matching channels in #JavaScript
 5. Zapier invites user to channels

+### Day 91
+R2/D91 #100DaysOfCode
+More data analysis today than coding.
+I learned how to set up linked tables in @airtable to pull in additional data from another sheet with a 1:1 relationship.
+Also actually got to do a little #JavaScript in my day job, writing a new filter in Mirth Connect